Get us in your inbox

 • Back Bay

-When it comes to Postmodern art, including paintings, drawings, sculptures and prints, the prestigious Krakow Witkin Gallery stands out amongst its peers.
+When it comes to Postmodern art, including paintings, drawings, sculptures and prints, the prestigious Krakow Witkin Gallery stands shoulders above other galleries.
 It showcases emerging and established regional, national and international artists, with a focus on Minimalist and conceptually-driven works from the 1960s onwards, and has an impressive catalog of past exhibits from the likes of Robert Rauschenberg, Josef Albers, Ellsworth Kelly, Sol LeWitt and Jasper Johns.
-The One Wall, One Artist series is exactly that: a changing exhibit of an artist’s work, with pieces neatly grouped on one of the gallery’s walls.
 If you find something you like, Krakow offers framing, insuring, shipping and installation of your chosen piece.

 Advertising

-The Cambridge-based architecture and design firm CambridgeSeven maintains an art gallery in their offices, which might sound a bit strange, but this once again draws attention to the interception of art and design.
+The Cambridge-based architecture and design firm CambridgeSeven maintains an art gallery in their offices, which might sound a bit strange, but this draws attention to the interception of art and design, and is open to the public during business hours.
 Named after one of the firm’s founders, the gallery has four exhibitions a year, usually highlighting a contemporary American artist’s work, with a focus on local artists.
 The gallery also frequently shows works from current and past employees, so visitors may even get to meet and greet with the artists.

 Advertising